TheKrush/Stonehearth-StartingHearthlings/README.md

-# Starting Hearthlings (2 Hearthlings)
+# Starting Hearthlings (Branches For Steam Workshop Mods)
-Start with 2 Hearthlings in Stonehearth
+Start with X Hearthlings in Stonehearth (X is custom per branch)